ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

 The **Display Name** is simply the name that would appear in your Cloud Products tab.
 {NOTE: Important }
   The **Allowed IPs** section determines which addresses would be allowed to manage your database.
-  This adds an important layer to your database security.
+  This adds an important layer to your database security on the network level.
   You can read more about it in the [Security](../cloud-security#access-your-product) page.
 {NOTE/}
   ---